NicoAcunaR/Haar_fluctuations/README.md

 This repository contains a Python function to estimate Haar fluctuations on non-equidistant datasets and a .xlsx file to test it.

 **author**:
-- Nicolás Acuña Reyes
+- Nicolás Acuña Reyes (nmacuna@uc.cl)

 **collaborators**:
-- Elwin Van't Wout
+- Elwin Van't Wout (e.wout@uc.cl)
-- Fabrice Lambert
+- Fabrice Lambert (lambert@uc.cl)
-- Shaun Lovejoy
+- Shaun Lovejoy (lovejoy@physics.mcgill.ca)

 ### Report
 This function was developed as part of a MSc research project.
-You can find it [here](GEOGRAPHIC VARIABILITY OF DUST AND TEMPERATURE IN MACROWEATHER AND CLIMATE SCALING REGIMES.pdf).
+You can find more about it [here].

 ### Example Notebook
-You can rund and test the function using our Haar-RMS notebook
+Test and run the function using our Haar-RMS notebook.
 1. [Haar-RMS](Haar-RMS.ipynb)